biicode/docs/gettingstarted/getting-started-arduino.rst

 And that's all.
 Your program is working!

-.. container:: infonote
+.. container:: todo

-    If you want to learn more about Arduino & biicode, check the :ref:`Arduino section <arduino-index>`
+    If you want to learn more about Arduino & biicode, check the :ref:`Arduino section <arduino-index>`.